ikuhamada/state-doc/Examples/CMD/index.rst

 CMD Examples
 ============

-In this section, how to run the STATE examples is described.
+In this section, how to run the STATE examples for the Computational Materials Design (CMD) workshop is described.

 Getting started
 ===============